keithasaurus/koda-validate/README.md

 Here are some noteworthy aspects of Koda Validate explained in more detail.

 ### RecordValidator
-`RecordValidator` is a flexible way to validate a dictionary into some other form (or back into a dictionary, if needed).
+`RecordValidator` is a flexible way to validate a dictionary into some other form (or back into a dictionary, if desired).
 It is primarily for record-like dictionaries ([MapValidator](#mapvalidator) is recommended for map-like dictionaries).

 ```python